codewithmide/cartesi-voting-dapp/README.md

 1. Prepare the hex-encoded input:
    - Open the `src/hex_converter.js` file in a text editor.
-   - Locate the `jsonString` variable and replace its value with your vote JSON.
+   - Locate the `input` constant and replace its value with your vote JSON.
 For example:

      ```javascript
      const input = '{"method":"vote","sender":"0x1234567890123456789012345678901234567890","proposalIndex":0}';